Emeline Meaker

 Emeline Lucy Meaker (sometimes reported as Lucy Emeline Meaker) (June 1838 – March 30, 1883) was the first woman who was legally executed by Vermont.
-In 1883, Meaker was convicted of and hanged for the murder of her husband's niece Alice in Duxbury, Vermont.
+In 1883, Meaker was convicted of and hanged for the murder of her husband's half-sister Alice in Duxbury, Vermont.

 The crime

-Sometime in the spring of 1879, a child welfare worker approached Meaker and her husband to ask if they would consider taking Mr. Meaker's eight-year-old niece, Alice and her brother, Henry, into their home, as the children were living in an overcrowded orphanage.
-Mr. Meaker was offered a stipend of US$400 to care for Alice, and so he agreed.
-Emeline Meaker was not pleased with the arrangement and beat, starved, and otherwise mistreated Alice.
+Sometime in the spring of 1879, a child welfare worker approached Meaker and her husband, Horace, to ask if they would consider taking Horace's eight-year-old half-sister Alice and her brother Henry into their home, as the children were living in an overcrowded orphanage.
+Horace was offered a stipend of US$400 to care for Alice, and so he agreed.
+Emeline Meaker was not pleased with the arrangement and beat, starved, and otherwise mistreated Alice, threatening to kill her on numerous occasions.

-Meaker decided to kill Alice, and ordered her son Almon to get a lethal dose of strychnine from an apothecary.
-On April 23, 1880, Meaker and Almon seized Alice, placed a sack over the girl's head, and took her to a remote area outside Waterbury, Vermont, near what is now Little River State Park.
-When they arrived at a clearing by a stream, Almon handed the poison to his mother and she poured it into a drink which she gave to Alice.
-While Alice thrashed about in reaction to the strychnine poisoning, Meaker forcibly held her hand over Alice's mouth to keep the girl from crying out, keeping it there until Alice was dead, and then Almon and his mother buried Alice's body.
+According to testimony provided by Meaker's son, Almon, Meaker ordered him to hire a horse and carriage and purchase a lethal dose of strychnine from an apothecary, with the explanation that he intended to kill rats on his family's property.
+On April 23, 1880, Meaker and Almon seized Alice, placed a sack over the girl's head, and used the carriage to take her to a remote area outside Waterbury, Vermont, near what is now Little River State Park.
+When they arrived at a clearing by a stream, Almon handed the strychnine to his mother and she poured it into a drink which she gave to Alice.
+While Alice thrashed about in reaction to the poisoning, Meaker forcibly held her hand over Alice's mouth to keep the girl from crying out, keeping it there until Alice was dead, then Meaker and Almon buried Alice's body.

 Investigation and trial

 Alice's disappearance was investigated, and Almon confessed to the local sheriff.
-At trial, both he and Emeline were sentenced to death; however, Almon's sentence was commuted by the Vermont Legislature because it was believed that he was dominated by his mother.
-Almon's confession was published in the newspaper on the date set for Emeline's execution.
-It was reported that Emeline acted violently while in jail, but calmed as her execution date drew nearer.
+At trial, both he and Meaker were sentenced to death.
+However, Almon's sentence was commuted by the Vermont Legislature because it was believed that he was dominated by his mother.
+Almon's confession was published in the newspaper on the date set for Meaker's execution.
+It was reported that Meaker acted violently while in jail, but calmed as her execution date drew nearer.